Apply: Vegetable Shortening

-This thick, greasy kitchen staple is perfect to apply topically to dry, cracked skin to help it heal.
+This thick, greasy kitchen staple is perfect to apply topically to dry, cracked skin to help it heal—here are some other home remedies for dry hands.
 Coat the affected area, cover with plastic wrap and secure with surgical tape.
 Try to leave the wrap on for 2-4 hours to let the moisturizer sink in.
 If possible, repeat daily until rash calms.

+Many eczema treatments require topical care, but this one has more to do with what you ingest.
 Studies have linked this spice to reduced inflammation in a number of skin conditions, including psoriasis.
 Curcumin, an antioxidant found in turmeric, has been shown to protect skin by neutralizing free radicals and reducing wound-healing time.
 To achieve benefits, aim to take in about a teaspoon of turmeric every day.
-It has a subtle, citrusy flavor that works well in rice, veggies, pasta, and other cooked meals.
+It has a subtle, citrusy flavor that works well with rice, veggies, pasta, and other cooked meals.

 Olive oil is another natural oil packed with omega-3 fatty acids which reduce inflammation.
 Try rubbing some warm olive oil into affected areas of the skin to soften scaly patches.
 If psoriasis is affecting your scalp, try working some olive oil into your scalp while showering to loosen and remove the dried skin.
 Adding olive oil to your diet can also help heal your skin from the inside out.